hassancodes/react-firebase-app/README.md

 - building comment section
 - Commit
 - Still working on that
-- trying to fix comment submission
+- trying to fix comment submission.